httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client SHOULD respect any limits ({{upload-limit}}) announced in the `Upload-Limit` header field in interim or final responses.
 In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).

 The request content can be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty representation.
-An `Upload-Complete` header field is set to false is also valid.
+An `Upload-Complete` header field set to false is also valid.
 This can be used to retrieve the upload resource's URI before transferring any representation data.
 Since interim responses are optional, this technique provides another mechanism to learn the URI, at the cost of an additional round-trip before data upload can commence.

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 The `Content-Encoding` header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.